-The Best Time to Book A Mississippi River Cruise
+The Best Time to Book a Mississippi River Cruise

-The best time to cruise the mighty Mississippi River depends on the type of travel experience you are seeking.
+The best time to cruise the Mighty Mississippi River depends on the type of travel experience you are seeking.

-When To Cruise The Lower Mississippi River
+When To Cruise the Lower Mississippi River

-If you are looking for a journey deeply rooted in Southern culture and cuisine, Civil War history, and the origins of American Music including jazz, blues, and rock ‘n’ roll, then the Lower Mississippi River, which has the longest cruising season, is for you.
+If you are looking for a journey deeply rooted in Southern culture and tradition, Civil War history, and the origins of American Music including jazz, blues, and rock ‘n’ roll, then the Lower Mississippi River, which has the longest cruising season, is for you.

-On these itineraries, guests explore the grand antebellum estates of Natchez and Baton Rouge, the somber battlefields of Vicksburg, and the musical meccas of New Orleans and Memphis.
+On these itineraries, guests explore the grand estates of Natchez and Baton Rouge, the somber battlefields of Vicksburg, and the musical meccas of New Orleans and Memphis.
 The unique flavors of the region are another high spot, including the best Cajun and Creole cuisine you’ve ever tasted.

-When To Cruise The Mid-Mississippi River And Tributaries
+When To Cruise the Mid-Mississippi River

 If music is your mojo, summer is a great time to experience the Mid-Mississippi River region on our Music Cities cruise from Memphis to Nashville.
-July through September is a time when the weather is blissfully warm but not as oppressive as summertime on the Lower Mississippi.
+July through September is a time when the weather is blissfully warm, but not as oppressive as summertime on the Lower Mississippi.

-When To Cruise The Upper Mississippi River
+When To Cruise the Upper Mississippi River

 If breathtaking scenery and hometown Americana is for you, then you would be happy cruising the Upper Mississippi in the summer months through early fall.
 In general, temperatures are slightly lower than they are on the Lower Mississippi, with less humidity.